bgonzalezbustamante/chilean-undersecretaries/README.md

 - **start_undersec**.
 Officeholder start date.

 - **end_undersec**.
-Officeholder end date.[^2]
+Officeholder end date.

 - **party**.
-Officeholder political party.[^3]
+Officeholder political party.[^2]

 A number of other variables can be calculated with aggregate data from different sources considering the appointment dates and departure of officeholders.
-In addition, data from González-Bustamante and Olivares (2022)[^4] can be used to compare and obtain some variables from cabinet members.
+In addition, data from González-Bustamante and Olivares (2022)[^3] can be used to compare and obtain some variables from cabinet members.

 ## License